mohamedyd/awesome_resources/README.md

 * [Learn AI from Top Universities Through these 10 Courses](https://pub.towardsai.net/learn-ai-from-top-universities-through-these-10-courses-13e7a8d3957b): This article introduces ten courses from top universities that will help you to have a better understanding of different concepts in AI and ML.

+* [CS324 lecture notes (Winter 2022)](https://stanford-cs324.github.io/winter2022/lectures/): This is a course on understanding and developing large language models.

 ## Datasets, Pretrained Models, and ML Problems

 * [32 datasets to uplift your skills in data science](https://datasciencedojo.com/blog/datasets-data-science-skills/): An archive of 32 datasets to use to practice and improve your skills as a data scientist.
 The data sets are categorized according to varying difficulty levels to be suitable for everyone.